-Finally, from the proof of \cref{thm3}, the symplectic structure on $\text{Hilb}^n(T^*C)$ is obtained by extend the symplectic structure on $(T^*C)^n_{\star}$ uniquely.
+From the proof of \cref{thm3}, the symplectic structure on $\text{Hilb}^n(T^*C)$ is obtained by extending the symplectic structure on $(T^*C)^n_{\star}$ uniquely.
 Hence, we can see that such symplectomorphism can be extended to the entire space.

-\begin{thm} $\calM_H^s(n,0)\cong \text{Hilb}^n(T^*C)$ is a symplectomorphism induced by the symplectomorphism $\calM_H^{ps}(n,0) \cong (T^*C)^n_{\star}$. \end{thm}
+\begin{thm} $\calM_H^v(n,0)\cong \text{Hilb}^n(T^*C)$ is a symplectomorphism induced by the symplectomorphism $\calM_H^{ps}(n,0) \cong (T^*C)^n_{\star}$. \end{thm}

-\begin{rmks} It is well-known that the Hilbert Chow morphism $H: \text{Hilb}^n(T^*C)\lto \text{Sym}^n(T^*C)$ is the symplectic resolution.
+\begin{rmk} It is well-known that the Hilbert Chow morphism $H: \text{Hilb}^n(T^*C)\lto \text{Sym}^n(T^*C)$ is the symplectic resolution.
 Together with \cref{thm5}, one can conclude that the ``Hilbert Chow morphism'' on the Higgs side is given as

-this is the map that forgets the datum of the vector $v\in E_o$.
+This is the map that forgets the datum of the vector $v\in E_o$.